CSS

 }

-Additional possibilities for formatting present themselves with class selectors.
-In order to identify HTML tags with class selectors, a prerequisite exists that the HTML tag must possess an attribute with the name "class".
-If, for example, headers should be formatted on pages as described above with type selectors, and some of them displayed with borders, the HTML tags for this would be constructed as follows:
+Class selectors provide additional formatting options.
+To identify HTML tags using class selectors, the HTML tag must have an attribute named "class."
+If, for example, headings on a page are to be formatted using type selectors as described above, and some of them are to be displayed with borders, the HTML tags for this would be structured as follows:

 <h1 class="rahmen">

-The class selector identifies an HTML tag via this attribute.
-The selector name corresponds thereby to the value that is assigned to the "class" attribute in a tag – in our example the value "border".
-Class selectors will be written in the CSS with a period in front of the name.
-The complete entry for headers with additional borders around them would be, in the CSS:
+The class selector identifies an HTML tag using this attribute.
+The selector name corresponds to the value assigned to the `class` attribute in the tag—in our example, the value "frame."
+In CSS, class selectors are written with a period before the name.
+The complete code for additional framed headings in CSS would be:

 h1.border {border:1px solid #000000;}

-If one were to leave out the type selector entry in the CSS, the class selector would be used on all HTML elements for which the "class" attribute is found with the corresponding value.
+If you omit the type selector in CSS, the class selector is applied to all HTML elements that have a `class` attribute with the corresponding value.

 .border {border:1px solid #000000;}